Want a way to gain new clients and help you grow your coaching business that doesn’t just rely on social media or paid ads?

 My clients have had some incredible success using cold email, and I’ve worked with some people I’ve really admired just by reaching out.

-Here’s a guide on how to get started with cold email, as well as some useful free coaching email templates you can personalize for your own coaching business.
+Here’s a guide on how to get started with cold email, as well as 14 of the best free coaching email template options you can personalize for your own coaching business so you never have to create emails from scratch ever again.

 What Are the Benefits of Using Cold Email?

-• They give you more reach.
-You can reach people across the globe using this strategy, perhaps connecting you with people who would have otherwise looked for local coaches.
+- Gives you more reach.
+You can reach people across the globe using this strategy, potentially connecting with individuals who would have otherwise sought local coaches.

 Cold emails are perfect for coaches for a few reasons: